 Horror Fuel: “Can you tell us about your upcoming film Violent Starr?”

-BB: “I’ve also been cast in Nancy in Hell, an adaptation of a Spanish graphic novel.
+“I’ve also been cast in Nancy in Hell, an adaptation of a Spanish graphic novel.
 They are going to be doing a lot of practical effects as well.
-She’s a chain saw-wielding, wise-cracking, chick that gets sent to Hell and she’s fighting demons and Lucifer and the undead.
+She’s a chainsaw-wielding, wise-cracking, chick that gets sent to Hell and she’s fighting demons and Lucifer and the undead.
 It’s an R-rated graphic novel and it’s unbelievable.
-It’s the role of a life time.
+It’s the role of a lifetime.
 She is my dream character and I can’t wait to get started.
 I mean, she’s wielding a chainsaw, what more do you want in life?
 [Laughter]

 Horror Fuel: ” Can you tell us about Laura and the Furrow?”

 At the moment they’re concentrating on Rendel.
 It will be coming out later this year.
 I play Stacey, an assassin.
-She is part of a crew who is sent to kill Rendel, the title character.
-He’s like a Punisher type vigilante.
+She is part of a crew that is sent to kill Rendel, the title character.
+He’s like a Punisher-type vigilante.
 It’s set in Finland and it is shot amazingly.
 It’s stunning.
 The cinematography is beautiful and I think the story has a lot of twists and turns.
-It’s in predominantly in Finish, but several characters speak English.
-My characters more like a Black Widow type assassin.
-She is fun to play.
+It’s predominantly in Finish, but several characters speak English.
+My character is more like a Black Widow-type assassin.
+She is fun to play with.
 That one was really fun.
 It is one of my favorite shoots actually.
 I got to work with the stunt coordinators really closely.
 We choreographed all the fight sequences.
 And got to see what I could do.
-I also got to do all my own stunts which was amazing.
+I also got to do all my own stunts which were amazing.
 I’m really super excited about that one coming out.
 It’s getting a huge online following.
 I think that’s one to watch and the director is going to be the next big thing out of Scandinavia.”

 Horror Fuel: “You have been a busy woman.”